 I frequently work site-specifically, outdoors or within unconventional performance venues.
 My theatre practice draws upon different methods of creation, including physical theatre and improvisation, outdoor pageantry, participatory art & social practice.

-I have lived in Montreal, Vancouver, and Ashfield, Massachusetts, where I spent a year and a half immersed in the physical theatre training and creation methodology of Double Edge Theatre, at their Farm Centre.
+I have lived and made theatre in Montreal, Vancouver, and Ashfield, Massachusetts, where I spent a year and a half immersed in the physical theatre training and creation methodology of Double Edge Theatre, at their Farm Centre.
 I have an MFA in Interdisciplinary Arts from Simon Fraser’s School for the Contemporary Arts.